SCENE 01 / CREW HIRING

 Contracts & Logistics

-We handle crew contracts, rates negotiation, and logistics coordination for your selected team.
+We handle crew contracts, rates deal-making, and logistics planning for your selected team.

 Production Support

-Ongoing crew management support throughout your production including replacements if needed.
+Ongoing crew management support across your production including replacements if needed.

 On Location